githubPratima/Covid-data-analysis/README.md

 Process Steps for Analysis using Power BI:

 Data Collection: Gathered the data from the website.
-Data Spurce: https://ourworldindata.org/coronavirus
+Data Source: https://ourworldindata.org/coronavirus

 Data Cleaning and Preparation: Ensured accuracy, completeness, and consistency.